Updated: December 9, 2022

 - Keep it conversational and natural.
 Prepare a rough outline or structure to it, but don’t be afraid to let it flow in an organic direction.
 You’re trying to get to know the person, after all.

 - Don’t rush through anything.
-Give yourself time to consider their communication style, body language, and character.
+Give yourself time to consider whether they are a good fit based on their communication style, body language, and character.

 - Many people looking for positions in retail are coming from backgrounds in various industries.
 Use this as a conversation starter.
 Get to know the candidates’ interests and passions aside from their work history.